-The Barrington 220 Educational Foundation will provide $90,000 for the development of the classroom, which is expected to be available for use during the 2018-2019 academic year.
+The Barrington 220 Educational Foundation provided $90,000 for the development of the classroom, which was made available for use during the 2018-2019 academic year.

 The Educational Foundation is committed to supporting major projects that prepare our district's students for a successful future in a competitive workplace.
 For those students wanting to explore careers in the healthcare field, a new opportunity will soon be available at Barrington High School.
 The Barrington 220 Educational Foundation is proud to announce our support of a Health Sciences Lab located at Barrington High School.
 This new innovative space and supporting curriculum will open the door to healthcare careers for many future students.